FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Storm Drain Modeling Guidelines/Chapter 5.rst

        RE-ASSIGN TO THE CHANNEL ELEMENTS IN CHAN.DAT.

-   * - Outfall node assigned to aFLO-2D outflow element.
+   * - Outfall node assigned to a FLO-2D outflow element.
      - THERE IS AN OUTFLOW NODE AND A STORM DRAIN OUTFALL ASSIGNED TO THE SAME GRID CELL.

    * - Grid element floodplain must be revised.